 200 Yorkland is an 11-storey multi-tenant suburban office building located in North York area of Toronto.
-The building is situated on a 2.33 acre rectangular site with frontage on Yorkland Boulevard in the Consumers Road Business Park, at the northeast quadrant of Highway 401 and the Don Valley Parkway

-(Highway 404).
-The property is readily accessible to both public and private vehicular transportation and amenities are available nearby including a variety of restaurants and retail shopping.
-200 Yorkland was developed in 1991 and includes a three level exterior parkade linked by a covered walkway, with 372 parking spaces.
-200 Yorkland is a Silver BOMA BEST Sustainable Building.
+The building is situated on a 2.33 acre rectangular site with frontage on Yorkland Boulevard in the Consumers Road Business Park, at the northeast quadrant of Highway 401 and the Don Valley Parkway (Highway 404).
+200 Yorkland was developed in 1991and includes a three level exterior parkade linked by a covered walkway.
+200 Yorkland is a Gold BOMA BEST Sustainable Building.